ECCO-GROUP/ECCO-Dataset-Production/processing/src/README.md

       - Primary processing function.
 Gathers the metadata, files, transforms granules, and applies metadata for the passed job
 - **master_script.py**
   - Primary script for all ECCO Processing.
 From this script, all functions of ECCO Processing can be started including:
-      - Create mapping factors, land mask, and sparce matrices
+      - Create mapping factors, land mask, and sparse matrices
       - Uploading local files to AWS S3 (TODO)
       - Prompt user to create jobs file from available groupings in metadata files
       - Process 2D/3D native/latlon granules, sourced locally, locally